rehierl/node-tree-outliner/3-0-0-associations.md

 nodes will not be entered or exited, while a presequent node is still in the process of being entered or exited.

+### current knowledge

 ```
        [ s1    ][ s2  ]
 ns := [n1,...,ni,...,nk]
        xxxxxxxxx                - knowledge when ni is entered
-              xxxxxxxxx         - maximum scope of enter actions
+              xxxxxxxxx         - maximum scope of enter operations
 ```

-Because any outline algorithm must always begin with a first node and then traverse from one node to another, it can only make decisions based on the knowledge it gained from the nodes it has already visited.
-Hence, if an algorithm enters node `ni`, it can only have knowledge of any node within subsequence `s1 := [n1,ni]`.
+Any outline algorithm must, beginning with a first node, traverse from one node to another.
+In addition to that, an algorithm must execute operations based on the knowledge it gained from visiting presequent nodes.

+Such an algorithm has, when entering its current node (e.g. `ni`), knowledge of any node within subsequence `s1 := [n1,ni]`.
+The algorithm's current knowledge therefore consists of all the nodes within subsequence `s1`.

-The nodes within subsequence `s1`, that have already been exited, will in general be ignored when making any decision.
-That is, operations will usually only depend on a node itself and/or on the ancestors of said node.
+The nodes within `s1`, that have already been exited, will in general be ignored when making any kind of decision.
+That is, operations will usually only depend on a node itself and/or on the ancestors of its current node.

 Consequently, no process can make any reasonable decision based upon subsequent nodes (i.e. nodes in `s2 := [ni+1,nk]`).
 That is, unless definitions exist which guarantee that some specific subsequent node, or multiples thereof, will eventually be entered.
-In general, such guarantees do not exist (i.e. no attempts must be made to make decisions based upon possible future events).
+In general, such guarantees do not exist (i.e. no attempts must be made to take any action based on possible future events).

-In addition to that, any action executed while entering a node can only have an effect on the node itself, or on nodes that are subsequent to it.
+In addition to that, any operation executed while entering a node can only have an effect on the node itself, or on nodes that are subsequent to it.
 That is, if the exit event of its parent node is ignored.

-**TODO** -
-can a node be allowed to have any effect on itself (e.g. associate with its own section)?

 ### exit events

 ```
+                [ s2         ]
-                [ s1  ][ s2  ]
+                [ s3  ][ s4  ]
 ns := [n1,...,ni,...,nj,...,nk]
        xxxxxxxxx                - knowledge when ni is entered
        xxxxxxxxxxxxxxxx         - knowledge when ni is exited
-              xxxxxxxxxxxxxxxx  - maximum scope of enter actions
+              xxxxxxxxxxxxxxxx  - maximum scope of enter operations
-              xx       xxxxxxx  - maximum scope of exit actions
+              xx       xxxxxxx  - maximum scope of exit operations
 ```

-Any node within subsequence `s1 := [ni+1,nj]` is descendant to `ni` and will be entered and exited after `ni` was entered and before `ni` is exited.
-In contrary to that, any node within subsequence `s2 := [nj+1,nk]` will be entered and exited after `ni` was exited.
+Any node within subsequence `s3 := [ni+1,nj]` is descendant to `ni`.
+These nodes will be entered and exited after `ni` was entered and before `ni` is exited.
+In contrary to that, any node within subsequence `s4 := [nj+1,nk]` will be entered and exited after `ni` was exited.

-Consequently, any node within `s1` may technically still have an effect on its presequent ancestor `ni`.
+Consequently, any node within `s3` might technically still have an effect on its presequent ancestor `ni`.
 That is because a process will have knowledge of any node within `s1` by the time `ni` is being exited.

-However, this kind of delayed knowledge must not be used to execute any actions that may have a side effect on any nodes in `s1`.
-That is because these kind of operations have the potential to produce inconsistencies.
+However, this kind of delayed additional knowledge must not be used to execute any operation that might have some side effect on any node within `s1`.
+That is because operations, which depend on this kind of delayed knowledge, have the potential to produce contradictions.

+**TODO** -
+associate nodes when entering them

 ```
 <n1><n2><n3> ... </n3></n2></n1>
 ```

-In addition to that, when executing any action while a node is being exited, the overall order of events must be taken into account.
-That is, ancestors will be entered before their descendants are entered.
-In contrary to that, descendants will be exited before their ancestors are exited (i.e. exit events are triggered in reverse order).
+In addition to that, when executing any operation while a node is being exited, the overall order of events must be taken into account.
+That is, ancestor nodes will be entered before their descendant nodes are entered.
+In contrary to that, descendant nodes will be exited before their ancestor nodes are exited (i.e. exit events will be triggered in reverse order).

-Consequently, executing any operation while a node is being exited is per se problematic.
-Because of that, exit events must only be used for actions which affect nodes that are subsequent, but not descendant to the node being exited (i.e. they can affect nodes in `s2`, but must not have any side effect on any node in `s1`).
+Consequently, executing any operation while a node is being exited is per se highly problematic.
+Because of that, exit events must only be used to execute operations which affect nodes that are subsequent, but not descendant to the node being exited (i.e. they can affect nodes in `s2`, but must not have any side effect on any node in `s1`).

+**TODO** -
+can a node be allowed to have any effect on itself (e.g. associate with its own section)?

 <!-- ======================================================================= -->
 ## Sectioning nodes, NxS

 When beginning to traverse a tree of nodes, the set of sections is initially empty.
-Therefore, certain nodes are required that declare (aka. introduce) new sections.
+Certain nodes are therfore needed to declare (aka. introduce) new sections.
 These type of nodes will be referred to as "sectioning nodes".

 * **DEFINITION**: Any sectioning node always declares a single new section.
+* No section can exist without the sectioning node that declared it.
 * Any section can be identified by its sectioning node.
-* No section can exist without its sectioning node.

-Consequently, there is a one-to-one (1:1) relation on the set of sectioning nodes `NS` and the set of sections `S`.
+Consequently, there is a one-to-one (1:1) relation on the set of sectioning nodes `SN` and the set of sections `S`.
 This relation will be referred to as "the NxS relation".

 * for any `sn in SN subset-of N` and `s in S`